 This city is known for its coffee, but many people don’t realize that presenting a refillable cup to your barista can get you a discount.
 One hotel got LEED certification for its automatic electricity shut off.

 These are just some of the cities that are striving to get past the congested, black cloud image that is so associated with cities.
 Places like Austin, TX and Boston are becoming solar leaders.
-Oakland, CA is home to urban farms and Portland, ME offers many farm to table dining options.
+Oakland, CA is home to urban farms and Portland, ME offers many farms to table dining options.